Infradevandops/NAMASKAH.APP/README.md

 > **— David Thompson, Security Lead at EnterpriseMax**

 > **"Cost-effective and reliable"** ⭐⭐⭐⭐⭐
 > *"Switched from expensive enterprise solutions.
-CumApp delivers the same features at 60% lower cost.
+Namaskah.App delivers the same features at 60% lower cost.
 99.9% uptime in 8 months of usage.
 The AI suggestions actually help our support team."*
 > **— Lisa Wang, Operations Director at ScaleUp Inc**

 ### **Industry Recognition**